prajwalshilimkar/chat-app-react-nodejs/README.md

 cd server
 yarn start
 ```
 Done!
-Now open localhost:3000 in your browser.
+Now  open the localhost:3000 in your browser.

 #### Second Method
 - This method requires docker and docker-compose to be installed in your system.